ga-wdi-pvd/http-mvc-intro-rails/README.md

-# Intro to MVC and Rails
+# Intro to Ruby on Rails

 ## Learning Objectives